dkebler/landingpage-guide/content/sections/deloy.md

 ### Where to host

-Because of the numerous choices you'll have this guide can't cover all the options and how to do the deployments.
+Because of the numerous choices you'll have this guide can't cover all the options nor details on how to do the deployments :-(.
 The one thing to keep in mind about your options is that your site you **generate** only requires the simpliest of servers.
 It does **not** require any *server-side* processing and as such is not "hackable".
+Once you have a place to publish and know how to do it repeatition will be easy and can be automated even.
+In the future deployement to selected services will be supported.

 Some simple options are